 Leaves: Light green phyllodes (flattened leaf stalks) 14-20cm long and 2-3cm wide.
 Several longitudinal veins.

 Flowers: Bright yellow flowers arranged forming elongate clusters.
-Individual flowers have 4 petals and appear fluffy due to elongate stamens.

-Fruit: elongate pods 4-150mm long, cylindrical in shape with a pointed tip.
+Seed pods: elongate pods 4-150mm long, cylindrical in shape with a pointed tip.
 Green in colour but turn brown as they mature.
 Each pod contains 4 black seeds.

 What to Observe